tr3vbr0w/train-scheduler/readMe.md

-# Firebase Assignment - Train Scheduler (Basic - Recommended)
+# Train Scheduler

-* Make sure that your app suits this basic spec:
+*Administrator App to set and display the train schedule

-  * In the form below, administrators are be able to submit the following
+  * Administrators are be able to submit the following

     * Train Name